 - Focusing on the political commitments of 20th-century US and African American literature, Professor Nathaniel Mills in 2017 published Ragged Revolutionaries: The Lumpenproletariat and African American Marxism in Depression-Era Literature (University of Massachusetts Press).

-- Winner of the University's Matthew Stark Award for Civil Liberties and Civil Rights, Ellen Messer-Davidow is the author of The Making of Reverse Discrimination: How DeFunis and Bakke Bleached Racism from Equal Protection (University Press of Kansas, 2021) and Disciplining Feminism: From Social Activism to Academic Discourse and is completing a book about how courts transformed systemic racism against people of color into reverse discrimination against whites.
+- Winner of the University's Matthew Stark Award for Civil Liberties and Civil Rights, Ellen Messer-Davidow is the author of The Making of Reverse Discrimination: How DeFunis and Bakke Bleached Racism from Equal Protection (University Press of Kansas, 2021) and Disciplining Feminism: From Social Activism to Academic Discourse.

 - Amit Yahav's current scholarship investigates those at the margins of the nation in eighteenth-century literature.
 Her book Feeling Time: Duration, the Novel, and Eighteenth-Century Sensibility was published in 2018 by Penn Press.